kckarnige/old-website/femboi_owo/improved-dc-ui/readme.md

 ### Improved UI - Discord Theme

-*I made this, first out of boredom, but now I genuinely want to make a good theme, it also looks different across client versions :D (Browser only)*
+*I made this, first out of boredom, but now I genuinely want to make a good theme :D*

 Standard Blurple: #7289DA